cookiecutter/cookiecutter/README.rst

 * `cookiecutter-es6-package`_: A template for writing node packages using ES6 via babel.
 * `cookiecutter-angular2`_: A template for modular angular2 with typescript apps.
 * `CICADA`_: A template + script that automatically creates list/detail controllers and partials for an AngularJS frontend to connect to a DRF backend.
 Works well with `cc-automated-drf-template <https://github.com/TAMU-CPT/cc-automated-drf-template>`__.
+* `cookiecutter-nodejs-cli`_: A template for creating cross-platform command-line interfaces (CLI), in Node.js on the fly.

 .. _`cookiecutter-es6-boilerplate`: https://github.com/agconti/cookiecutter-es6-boilerplate
 .. _`cookiecutter-webpack`: https://github.com/hzdg/cookiecutter-webpack